Mont Tremblant, the #1 Ski Resort in Eastern North America

 The ski area of 654 acres that covers most of the mountain is divided into four separate sectors.
 The Versant Sud (South Side) is the prime face of the massif, overlooking the village and Lake Tremblant, and has a distinct eastern linked sub-sector called Versant Soleil (Sunny Side).
 The back side of the mountain is the Versant Nord (North Side) sector, which again has a further linked sub-sector known as Versant Edge (The Edge).

-With the entire mountain face forested, skiing and riding through the trails in this pretty landscape imparts one the impression of being surrounded by parkland, which in many ways is exactly what this resort is.
+With the entire mountain face forested, skiing and riding through the trails in this pretty landscape imparts one the impression of being surrounded by parkland, which is exactly what this resort is in many ways.

 Beginners

-Mont Tremblant ski slopes include an area on the South Side (The Versant Sud ) of the mountain that is dedicated to beginners.
-This slope also has two Magic Carpet lifts which are easy for beginners to use making them more comfortable while learning to ski.
+Mont Tremblant's ski slopes include an area on the South Side (The Versant Sud ) of the mountain dedicated to beginners.
+This slope has two Magic Carpet lifts, which are easy for beginners to use and make them more comfortable while learning to ski.

 Intermediate

-Skiers and snowboarding enthusiasts have the most choices of runs and trails equal to about 45% of the mountain.
-The intermediate runs are easy to access with the mountain’s impressive network of lifts.
-Some of the great intermediate runs include Beauvallon, Ryan and Devil’s River.
+Skiers and snowboarding enthusiasts have the most choices of runs and trails, equal to about 45% of the mountain.
+The intermediate runs are easy to access with the mountain's impressive network of lifts.
+Some great intermediate runs include Beauvallon, Ryan and Devil's River.

 Experienced

-For the experienced skis, Mont Tremblant ski slopes offer plenty sophisticated terrain with an assorted of challenging runs and trails on both sides of the mountain.
-Expert skiers attempt runs like The Edge, Flying Mile Express and Dynamite which is famous for its steepness.
+For experienced skiers, Mont Tremblant's slopes offer sophisticated terrain with various challenging runs and trails on both sides of the mountain.
+Expert skiers attempt runs like The Edge, Flying Mile Express, and Dynamite, which are famous for their steepness.

 The Village

-The village with its cobbled paths lined with boutiques, bakeries, maple syrup shops and restaurants is a pretty scene to behold.
-Mont Tremblant village features plenty of restaurants and bars offering a range of cuisines both local and international.
-What could be better than skiing to apres-ski drinks and dinner?!
-The pedestrian village with its lineup of great restaurants, shops, galleries, and cafés is a charming place to just spend time around wandering and window shopping.
-Top-up your energy levels after a exhilarating day on the hills with Quebec’s all-important cheese fondue or poutine!
+The village, with its cobbled paths lined with boutiques, bakeries, maple syrup shops and restaurants, is a pretty scene.
+Mont Tremblant village features plenty of restaurants and bars offering a range of local and international cuisines.
+What could be better than skiing to prepare drinks and dinner?!
+The pedestrian village, with its great restaurants, shops, galleries, and cafés, is a charming place to spend time wandering and window shopping.
+Top up your energy levels after an exhilarating day on the hills with Quebec's all-important cheese fondue or poutine!

 Accommodations